praekelt/swagger-aor-generator/README.md

 Here we have one parameter named `pet_id`.
 This parameter is given `in` the `query`.
 This will generate a filter component for Pet list with a single filter option, many can be added to the parameters for more filter options.
 The filter `type`/`format` is important for the component to be used and maps to the table as given above in the `Definition Configuration` section.

+*NOTE* If you would like to not include a parameter as a filter, add the following to the parameter definition:

+`x-admin-on-rest-exlude: true`